evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </p>
 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

+One thing I found nice from Darryl's project was his use of a **noise function** for the animation.

+Adding noise with shaders is very nice!

+Yeah...
+But let's be honest - unless you truly understand shaders and what those noise functions do, it might be very challenging to programatically get the required effect.

+Darryl utilized the 2D graphics canvas API, Three.js (the 3D graphics library), and GLSL shaders.
+They way all those graphic tools were made to work together was something that piqued my curiosity.
+In an attemp to determine how Darryl obtained that result, I made some basic reverse engineering.

-In this post we will have a look at the noise function.
+In this post we will have an helicopter view at the noise function.

 # The Code (the **noiseCanvas** function)